-We complement our registry-based measure of consumption with survey-based measures from the Swedish consumption expenditure survey (HUT) that we match to our administrative data.
-This allows us in particular to investigate the structure of consumption expenditures across categories.
-We refer the reader to Appendix B and to Kolsrud et al. [2020] for further details on the construction of our consumption measures, and for a thorough assessment of the robustness and consistency of registry-based vs survey measures of expenditures.
-We note that our imputed measure of consumption is capturing, like most survey measures, expenditures rather than consumption.
-We discuss at length how this affects the mapping between consumption and welfare when we present our empirical results below.
+We complement our registry-based consumption measure with survey-based measures of consumption expenditure from the Swedish consumption expenditure survey (HUT).
+This allows us to investigate the structure of consumption expenditures across categories.
+Appendix B and Kolsrud, Landais and Spinnewijn [2020] present details on the construction of our consumption measures and a thorough assessment of the robustness and consistency of registry-based vs survey measures of expenditures.